 Here's how to use Moneymax to compare car insurance quotes:

-The tool will show you the results according to your car information, arranged from the cheapest premium.
+The tool will show you the results, arranged from the cheapest to the most expensive premium.
 You can also view the coverage and price per coverage.

-An important thing to keep in mind when comparing quotes is to look at not just the prices but also the coverage or benefits that come with each car insurance policy.
+Remember to look not just at the prices but also the coverage or benefits.
 Cheap doesn't always mean the best.
-The right policy for you will depend on your budget, the kind of coverage you need, and the quality of service a car insurance company can provide.
+The right policy for you will depend on your budget, the kind of coverage you need, and the provider's quality of service.

-After comparing car insurance quotes, you should already have a shortlist of providers.
-Don’t commit to a new car insurance provider just yet!
-You have to get feedback first from other clients to get an idea of how good or bad it is to do business with a certain company.
+After comparing car insurance quotes, you should have a shortlist of providers.
+But don't commit to a new one just yet.
+First, you have to get feedback from other clients.

 Do your own research—read online reviews on Facebook, forums, and other sites.
-Particularly, look into each provider’s reputation for customer service and claims processing.
+Ask trusted family and friends.

 Take your time to decide which provider offers a good balance of competitive rates and satisfactory customer service.

-Once you've determined the best car insurance company you’ll sign up with, request for a quote and the policy.
-Review the fine print thoroughly before you sign on.
-You want to make sure that the switch will be worth it.
+Once you've determined the best car insurance company to sign up with, request a quote and the policy.
+Review the fine print thoroughly.

-It’s best to purchase the new policy right two weeks before the expiration of the old one.
-This way, you ensure continuous coverage and avoid a gap between the two policies.
-If you had a coverage gap and you met a car accident, you would have to pay for all the repair and hospital bills out of your pocket.
+This way, you ensure continuous coverage.
+If you meet a car accident during the gap in between coverages, you would have to pay for all the repair and hospital bills out of pocket.

-Ready to sign up with the new car insurance provider?
-Contact an agent or broker to discuss how to proceed.
+Ready?
+Contact your agent or broker to discuss how to proceed.

-If your vehicle is on loan, don't forget to let the bank know that you've switched to a new car insurance company.
-A car insurance policy is a requirement for most car loans, and when your policy with your former provider has expired, the bank might assume that your car is no longer insured.
+If your vehicle is on loan, don't forget to let the bank know that you've switched to a new insurance company.
+A car insurance policy is a requirement for most car loans.
+If your policy with your former provider expires, the bank might assume your car is no longer insured.